A guide to risk-based repricing

 Note that lenders can choose to reprice credit for other reasons - when a promotional 0% or low interest rate comes to an end, for example, or when the base rate changes - but those interest rate changes aren't classed as risk based.

-Having said that, external factors clearly encourage lenders to reprice based on risk.
+Having said that, it's not only personal factors that count towards risk-based repricing, since external factors can encourage lenders to reprice as well.

 - Increased debt levels: especially unsecured debt such as other credit cards or overdrafts.